Nepomuk5665/ShitTicket/01_Documentation/01_iperka/04_realization-frontend.md

 * We first researched on w3shools how to program a website with html to refresh my knowledge.
 * After that we started to program the basics.
 * With label, title and text.
-* This was not so problematic for me as I have programmed such websites before.
+* This was not so problematic for us as we have programmed such websites before.
 * After that we designed the website using css
 * Then we put our logo in the header